 The band sports a somewhat blatant mix of Jethro Tull meets Uriah Heep that nevertheless points straight to the ’70s.
-A time where not only rock was born, but the directions were set for #metal too.
+A time, when not only rock was born, but the directions were set for metal, too.
 And they really excel at their Progressive take on Stoner Rock from way back in time.
 An interesting mix of styles and elements that has this tendency to pull you in and not let you go.

 Witchwood got to see the day of light back in 2014 after the close-down of its predecessor Buttered Bacon Biscuits.
 The band released Litanies from the Woods in 2015 and is now following up with their latest record.

 A Handful of Stars and its 45 minutes of airplay best stands as a follow-on to last year’s album.
 It features three new tracks, one rewrite, and two (!) covers.
 Now, adding covers is always dangerous and risks inciting the ire of die-hard fans over the originals.
 And oftentimes they are right, the animals.